Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </p>

 <p>
 I3S is agnostic with respect to the model used to index objects/features in 3D space.
 Both regular partitions of space (e.g. Quadtrees and Octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
-The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resouces.
+The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resources.
 The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume tree hierarchy (BVH).
 Each node has an address and nodes may be thought of as equivalent to tiles.
 </p>

 <p>
 All Nodes have an ID that is unique within a layer.
-There are two types of Node ID formats supported by I3S: As string based identifier, refered here to as <i>treekeys</i>, or as integers based on a fixed linearization of the nodes.
+There are two types of Node ID formats supported by I3S: As string based identifier, referred here to as <i>treekeys</i>, or as integers based on a fixed linearization of the nodes.
 </p>

 <p>